Data Analysis - Needs Assessment

 SIP - Areas of Focus

-Mission - How We Get There Through high quality education and leadership opportunities, the students of Lavern Gaynor Elementary will create a splash as they learn, lead, and serve in school and their community.
+Vision: Where We Want to Be Through high quality education and leadership opportunities, the students of Lavern Gaynor Elementary will create a splash as they learn, lead, and serve in school and their community.

 (View Marzano Model)